What Is a 40-Year Mortgage?

 Can You Get a 40-Year Mortgage?

-As a result, 40-year mortgages are typically only available from portfolio lenders, which are lenders that keep the loans they originate until they're paid off.
+Mortgage loans with 40-year terms are typically only available from portfolio lenders, which are lenders that keep some or all of the loans they originate rather than selling them to mortgage investors.
 This may include banks, credit unions, online lenders and private lenders.
-You can also work with a local mortgage broker who can help you find suitable lenders.

-Because they're not widely available, they may not yet be a good option for the average homebuyer.
-Whether they become more popular, though, is a topic of debate among real estate experts.
+Because they're not widely available, they may not be a good option for the average homebuyer.
+There are other downsides to consider as well.
+Let's look at how they work.

 How Does a 40-Year Mortgage Work?